oniaz/DEPI_react-classwork/(12) July-28/README.md

 # Session 12
 ## July/28/2024

-- what is node js?
+- What is Node.js?
+- Async Functions and await/then/catch
-- start a json server: npx json-server --watch db.json --port 8000
+- Start a JSON Server `npx json-server --watch db.json --port 8000`
+- Fetch from a JSON Server:
-- fetch from a s json server
+  - From Endpoints: Get all data from a specific endpoint.
+  - By ID: Fetch a specific item using its ID.
+  - By Query: Fetch data with query parameters.